 iii.
 Enter your organisation’s details.
 These will be used to create the new email address for the Booking calendar.
 The email address will be created automatically, in accordance with the naming convention

 iv.
-Reply email addresses will receive all emails from the Booking calendar email address.
+Reply email addresses will receive all emails from the Bookings calendar email address.
 They should be NHSmail email accounts and will be selected from an email picker.
-You will be able to update and edit the Reply Email Addressfield after the calendar has been created
+You will be able to update and edit the Reply Email Address field after the calendar has been created

 v.
-Add calendar users – with either admin or viewer roles.
+Add calendar users – with a user role.
 Please note: